jean/guillotina/docs/source/training/extending/static.md

 # Static files

-To pull this all together, we'll create our web application that uses the api to provide a very simple chat experience.
+To pull this all together, we'll create our web application that uses the API to provide a very simple chat experience.

 Copy the following files into a new folder `static` in your application: